zachcp/soiltypefinder/README.md

+# Soiltypefinder

+An early stab at trying to make a RESTful api to determing Soil types from a Lat/long data using GAE.
+As it turns out, matching up GEOJSOn data for point-in-polygon calculations is not so easy.
+It will need a bounding box approach and possibly a migration to a more suitable database (i.e. PostGres).
+The hope was to make somethign quick and easy and for now I am going to abandon the webinterface.
+However, the data is still good and can be used to visualize the US and FAO datasets.

 ## Python Flask Skeleton for Google App Engine

 A skeleton for building Python applications on Google App Engine with the